 Traditional Eider Farming - Fjord views and white-sand beach - Charming Isafjordur - Northern Lights Hunting

 Breakfast at hotel.
-Today visit Myrar, located on Dyrafjordur Fjord.
-This area is home to one of the larger nesting areas for eider ducks.
+Today you'll visit Myrar, located on Dyrafjordur Fjord.
+This area is home to one of the larger nesting areas in Iceland for eider ducks.
 Meet with an area farmer and hear about the sustainable coexistence between eider ducks and farmers.
 Learn about local wildlife, such as the arctic fox.
 Visit Myrarkirkja, a beautiful wooden country church.
 Stroll on a white-sand beach where you can take in views of Önundarfjordur, considered by locals to be one of the area´s prettiest fjords.
-Enjoy home-made cakes and coffee in Flateyri, a village with its own special stories to share.
+Enjoy homemade cakes and coffee in Flateyri, a village with its own special stories to share.

 This afternoon is open for you to enjoy Isafjordur.
 The town has some of Iceland´s oldest buildings, beautifully painted and maintained.
 A stroll through the charming old town area is like walking back to a simpler time in Iceland.
 Visit a museum or art gallery, or simply sit in a cafe and enjoy the relaxed pace of life.

 Tonight depart for a countryside restaurant to enjoy a delicious meal in a cosy, welcoming atmosphere.
 Afterwards, if nature cooperates, you‘ll go out looking for the Northern Lights.
 Don‘t forget your swimsuit and towel: tonight you might have the opportunity to relax in one of the local hot-spring fed swimming pools.
 Overnight in Isafjordur.

 Please note that the Northern Lights are a natural phenomenon and sightings can not be guaranteed